devhl-labs/CocApi/README.md

 # CocApiLibrary
-This .NET Standard 2.1 library will provide responses from [developer.clashofclans.com](https://developer.clashofclans.com/#/)
+This .NET Standard 2.1 library will provide responses from [developer.clashofclans.com](https://developer.clashofclans.com/#/).
-This is a rewrite of the class library Minion Bot uses.

 ## [CocApiConsoleTest](/CocApiConsoleTest)
 The test program shows you how to set up the library.